 A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 The World Professional Association for Transgender Health Standards of Care requires an assessment before hormone therapy is started.
-Version 7 of the Standards, which were published in 2011, is used in BC.
+Care in B.C. is guided by Version 8 of the Standards (WPATH SOC-8), which were published in 2022.

-Any general practitioner, family physician, or nurse practitioner with some basic training can assess for and prescribe hormone therapy to adults, although many may not have received training.
+Many primary care providers including family physicians, nurse practitioners and pediatricians have received training and are able to assist with readiness assessment for hormone therapy.
 Counsellors, psychologists and psychiatrists may also perform hormone readiness assessments and write letters of recommendation to clinicians who are able to prescribe.

-- If you need help finding health professionals who conduct hormone readiness assessments, contact Trans Care BC.
+For help finding healthcare professionals who conduct hormone readiness assessments, contact our health navigation team.

 Counselling is not typically required to get a prescription for hormones although it can be very helpful for some people.
 It may be required or recommended if: